Many people are more

 What do you need to do after the appointment?

-Update the medical records that you keep at home.
+Update the medical records that you keep at home, including new test results and medicine changes.
 For more information,

 see the topic Organizing Your Medical Records.